Kitchen Sink Chopped Salad

 This Kitchen Sink Chopped Salad is packed full of refreshing ingredients!
 It’s a versatile salad in which you can substitute whatever tickles your fancy.

-Gorgeous, colorful and adaptable, add rows of your favorite salad add-ins, shake up the cheese and top with your favorite salad dressing when you make your version of this tasty Chopped Salad Recipe!
+Gorgeous, colorful, and adaptable, add rows of your favorite salad add-ins, shake up the cheese, and top with your favorite salad dressing when you make your version of this tasty Chopped Salad Recipe!